Wolff potentials and nonlocal equations of Lane-Emden type: Introduction and main results

-and proved its existence.
-Note that, since SOLA to \eqref{2hvEQ5} are $W^{1,1}$-distributional solutions, the lower bound $p > 2-1/n$ is not avoidable when considering SOLA to the local problem \eqref{2hvEQ5}.
+with $p>2-1/n$, and proved its existence.
+Note that the lower bound $p > 2-1/n$ is unavoidable when considering SOLA to the local problem \eqref{2hvEQ5}, since such solutions are required to be $W^{1,1}$-distributional solutions.
 On the other hand, Dal Maso, Murat, Orsina and Prignet \cite{22DMOP} systematically developed the notion of renormalized solution to \eqref{2hvEQ5} with $p>1$ and a general measure $\mu$.
-For other notions of solutions to \eqref{2hvEQ5}, we refer to \cite{BBGGPV95,BGO96,CiMa,Lin86}.
-Kilpel\"ainen and Mal\'y \cite{22KiMa1,22KiMa2} obtained pointwise estimates for solutions to \eqref{2hvEQ5} by using the (truncated) Wolff potential ${\bf W}^{T}_{1,p}[\mu]$ of $\mu$, see \eqref{2hvEQ8} below for the definition.
-We further refer to \cite{DM10,DM11,KK10,KM12,KM13,KM14,Min11,22TW4} for pointwise estimates for solutions, and their gradient, to local problems of the type \eqref{2hvEQ5}.
+For other notions of solutions to \eqref{2hvEQ5}, see \cite{BBGGPV95,BGO96,CiMa,Lin86}.
+In the context of nonlinear potential theory, Kilpel\"ainen and Mal\'y \cite{22KiMa1,22KiMa2} obtained pointwise estimates for solutions to \eqref{2hvEQ5} in terms of the (truncated) Wolff potential ${\bf W}^{T}_{1,p}[\mu]$ of $\mu$, see \eqref{2hvEQ8} below for the definition.
+We further refer to \cite{DM10,DM11,KK10,KM12,KM13,KM14,Min11,22TW4} for potential estimates for solutions, and their gradient, to local problems of the type \eqref{2hvEQ5}.